Introduction

 Metal Spraying

 In this process, the coating metal, taken in molten state is sprayed on the roughened surface of the base metal.
 The metal sprayed adheres to the base metal surface.
 The sprayed coatings are not continuous but somewhat porous and a sealer oil is applied on such coatings to provide smooth surface.
 The adhesion strength of this metal spraying is less when compared with hot dipping or electroplating.
 The metal surface is generally roughened by sand blasting process.
-There are two techniques followed to apply metallic coating by spraying.
+There are two techniques followed to apply metallic coating by spraying.a) Wire gun method is more widely used for common metals.
+The coating metal wire is melted by oxyacetylene flame and atomized by a blast of compressed air.

 b) Power metal method is limited to low melting metals like Zn, Pb, Sn etc. Finely divided powdered metal is sucked from the powder chamber by an aspirator and heated as it passes through the flame of the blow pipe.
 The blow pipe disintegrates the metal into a cloud of molten globules which are adsorbed on the base metal surface.